localstack/docs/content/en/user-guide/aws/sagemaker/index.md

     _show_predictions(json.loads(response["Body"].read()))
 ```

-{{< alert >}}
+{{< alert title="Note" >}}
-**Note:** SageMaker is a fairly comprehensive API - for now, only a subset of the functionality is provided locally, but new features are being added on a regular basis.
+SageMaker is a fairly comprehensive API - for now, only a subset of the functionality is provided locally, but new features are being added on a regular basis.
 {{< /alert >}}